DETAILED ACTION

 Claims 1, 3, 6-17, and 19-22 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

 Claim limitation “textile docking device presenting conductive contact regions” invokes 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.
 However, the written description fails to disclose the corresponding structure, material, or acts for performing the entire claimed function and to clearly link the structure, material, or acts to the function.
-It is unclear what the textile docking device and conductive contact regions may be and how they are used for mechanical retaining the controller.
+It is unclear what the textile docking device may be and how the docking device is electrically connected to the controller.
 Therefore, the claim is indefinite and is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.

 Claim Rejections - 35 USC § 103